Agentic Cluster Security · alpha

 Core Capabilities

-k8sec runs as a native Kubernetes agent, continuously reading cluster state and correlating it with vulnerability and attack-path intelligence.
+k8sec runs as a native Kubernetes agent pod, continuously reading cluster state and correlating it with image vulnerabilities and configuration risk to create a live security graph.

 Why k8sec?